mvc-works/doodle/readme.md

-### Doodle: reload you html
+### Doodle: watch JS files and reload pages via websocket

-Command-line tool for making static web pages, save and reload.
+Command-line tool for making static web pages, reload page on save.
-Uses Node to watch files and dirs, opens a `websocket` connection to notify the html page.
 The page gets the message and then reload automatically.
 Connecting and reloading from a another computor is ok.